 - 13.2.1.
-An awardee may withdraw from their study program and forfeit their Australia Awards Scholarship before or after their arrival in Australia. - 13.2.2.
-An awardee who wishes to withdraw from their scholarship must provide advice in writing to: - i. the Program Area if the awardee has not departed for Australia - ii. the institution if the awardee is in Australia. - 13.2.3.
-Awardees who withdraw from their scholarship have 14 days to leave the Australia.
+An awardee may withdraw from their study program and forfeit their Australia Awards Scholarship before or after their arrival in Australia. - 13.2.2. {A} An awardee who wishes to withdraw from their scholarship must provide advice in writing to: - i. the Program Area if the awardee has not departed for Australia; and - ii. the institution if the awardee is in Australia. - 13.2.3. {A} Awardees who withdraw from their scholarship have 14 days to leave Australia.
 Awardees should contact the Student Contact Officer at their institution to arrange their return home travel.
-If the awardee does not return home, they will incur a debt to the Commonwealth for the scholarship costs (see Section 8.10). - 13.2.4.
-Program Areas are responsible for processing pre-departure withdrawals in OASIS.
+If the awardee does not return home, they will incur a debt to the Commonwealth for the scholarship costs (see Section 8.9).

-13.2.5.
-Institutions are responsible for notifying Program Areas and gaining their approval to process withdrawals for awardees in Australia who wish to withdraw from their scholarship.

-13.2.6.
-The Australia Awards Delivery Section must notify the Department of Home Affairs of the awardee's withdrawal if the awardee is in Australia.
+- 13.2.4. {P} Program Areas are responsible for processing pre-departure withdrawals in OASIS. - 13.2.5. {I} Institutions are responsible for notifying Program Areas and gaining their approval to process withdrawals for awardees in Australia who wish to withdraw from their scholarship. - 13.2.6. {S} The Global Education and Scholarships Section must notify the Department of Home Affairs of the awardee's withdrawal if the awardee is in Australia.

-13.3.
-Extensions
+13.3.Extensions